Albondigas Mexican meatball soup is a simple dish with light broth, vegetables, and meatballs flavored with chorizo.

 The raw rice will cook and get fluffy while the soup is simmering.

-Keep in mind that using raw brown rice (my favorite) will require additional cooking time, so cooked rice might be best in that case.
+Brown rice (my favorite) will require additional cooking time, so cooked brown rice might be best in that case.

 - 1 lb lean ground beef